MDverse/mdws/README.md

 --output data/downloads/ --type mdp --type gro --withzipfiles
 ```

 Option `--withzipfiles` will also get files packaged in zip archives.
+Be aware, that the script will first download the entire zip archive and then extract the mdp and gro files.

 This step will take a couple of hours to complete.
 Depending on the stability of your internet connection and the availability of the data repository servers, the download might fail for a couple of files.
 Re-rerun previous commands to resume the download.
 Files already retrieved will not be downloaded again.

-Expect about 15 GB of data without zip archives and 430 GB with zip archives.
+Expect about 15 GB of data without the `--withzipfiles` option and 430 GB with the `--withzipfiles` option.

-To count the number of files, could do use:
+To count the number of files, you could use:

 ```bash
 find data/downloads -name *.gro | wc -l